-Description: Consistent with Section 2.3.7.2 of the Permit, the City plans to develop a Stormwater Pollution Prevention Plan (SWPPP) for its DPW maintenance facility associated storage areas and its Pierce Island Wastewater Facility, which are the only facilities within the MS4 that have outside storage of materials that may potentially exposed to stormwater.
-The SWPPP shall include a map of the facility and a description of the activities that occur at the facility.
+Description: Consistent with Section 2.3.7.2 of the Permit, the City has developed a Stormwater Pollution Prevention Plan (SWPPP) for its DPW maintenance facility associated storage areas and its Pierce Island Wastewater Facility, which are the only facilities within the MS4 that have outside storage of materials that may potentially exposed to stormwater.
+The SWPPP includes a map of the facility and a description of the activities that occur at the facility.
 The map shall show the location of the stormwater outfalls, receiving waters, and any structural controls.
 Identify all activities that occur at the facility and the potential pollutants associated with each activity including the location of any floor drains.

-The SWPPP will include instructions for conducting employee training and routine facility inspections and associated documentation forms.
-The SWPPP is anticipated to be completed by July 1, 2020 consistent with the Permit requirements.
+The SWPPP includes instructions for conducting employee training and routine facility inspections and associated documentation forms.
+Routine quarterly SWPPP inspections have been completed since July 1, 2020 consistent with the Permit requirements.